optile/ghconf/README.rst

 ----------------------

-GHConf's default implementations calculate differences between the provided configuration module and the current state of your organization's Github relies on ``Policy`` implementations.
+GHConf's default implementations calculate differences between the provided configuration module and the current state of your organization's GitHub relies on ``Policy`` implementations.
 GHConf provides two policies ``EXTEND`` (leave differences between the configuration and the current state intact) and ``OVERWRITE`` (enforce the configuration).